SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Evaluation: Scalability

 Replicas propose blocks of roughly 500,000 transactions.
 In these experiments, each block consists of roughly 350,000--400,000 new offers, 100,000--150,000 cancellations, 10,000--20,000 payments, and a small number of new accounts.
 We generate 5,000 sets of input transactions.
 Some of these transactions conflict with each other and are discarded by \SPEEDEX{} replicas.
 Each experiment runs for 700--750 blocks.

 Every five blocks, the exchange commits its state to persistent storage in the background (via LMDB \cite{lmdb}, \S \ref{sec:persistence}).

-\paragraph{Performance Measurements} Fig. \ref{fig:e2e} plots the end to end transaction throughput rate of \SPEEDEX{} as the worker threads inside \SPEEDEX{} increases.
+\paragraph{Performance Measurements.} Fig.~\ref{fig:e2e} plots the end-to-end transaction throughput rate of \SPEEDEX{} as the number of worker threads inside \SPEEDEX{} increases.
 The x-axis plots the number of open offers on the exchange.

-Most importantly, Fig. \ref{fig:e2e} demonstrates that \SPEEDEX{} can efficiently use its available CPU hardware.
+Most importantly, Fig.~\ref{fig:e2e} demonstrates that \SPEEDEX{} can efficiently use its available CPU hardware.
 The speedup is near-linear, until the number of threads approaches the number of CPU cores---from 6 to 12, $\sim 1.9x$, from 12 to 24, $\sim 1.8x$, and from 24 to 48, $\sim 1.4x$.
 The thread counts are only for the number of threads directly for \SPEEDEX{}'s critical path, and not for many of the tasks that the implementation must perform in the background, such as logging data to persistent storage (logging the account database uses 16 threads), consensus, and garbage collection, and these threads begin to contend with \SPEEDEX{} as the number of \SPEEDEX{} worker threads increases.

-Secondly, Fig. \ref{fig:e2e} demonstrates the scalability of \SPEEDEX{} with respect to the number of open offers.
+Secondly, Fig.~\ref{fig:e2e} demonstrates the scalability of \SPEEDEX{} with respect to the number of open offers.
 The number of open offers \SPEEDEX{} works with in these experiments is already quite large, but most importantly, as the number of open offers goes from 0 to the 10s of millions, \SPEEDEX{}'s transaction throughput falls by only $\sim 10\%$.
 This slowdown is primarily derived from a \Tat{} optimization (the precomputation outlined in \S \ref{sec:tatimpldetails}). \Tat{} is the one part of \SPEEDEX{} that cannot be arbitrarily parallelized, so we design our implementation towards making it as fast as possible.
 An implementation might skip this work in some parameter regimes.

-To focus on the performance of \SPEEDEX{}, Figs. \ref{fig:prodscale} and \ref{fig:valscale} plot the time to propose and execute blocks, and to validate and execute proposals, respectively, with signature verification disabled (which is trivial to parallelize).
+To focus on the performance of \SPEEDEX{}, Figs. \ref{fig:prodscale} and \ref{fig:valscale} plot the time to propose and execute blocks, and to validate and execute proposals, respectively, when we disable signature verification (which is trivial to parallelize).
 First, note that both proposal and validation scale with the number of threads; validation scales better than proposal due to the aforementioned \Tat{} optimization.
-And second, note that validating and executing a proposal from another replica is substantially faster than proposing a block; this lets a replica that is somehow delayed to catch up.
+Second, note that validating and executing a proposal from another replica is substantially faster than proposing a block; this lets a replica that is somehow delayed catch up.